davidefalcone1/OS161-memory/README.md

 # OS161 memory management system
+This work is the result of System and Device Programming course project, at Polytechnic University of Turin.
+It has been developed by Mattia Bencivenga, Aurelio Cirella and Davide Falcone using pair programming approach.
-This is an on-demand paging memory management system for the teaching operating system OS161.\
+This is an on-demand paging memory management system for the teaching operating system OS161. \
 On-demand paging has been implemented via a local fixed-allocation policy, this means that a set of physical frames is allocated for each process and victim pages are chosen among those of the faulting process.
 ## TLB Management
 TLB is managed entirely by means of functions defined in vm_tlb.c.
 Here, the system handles the cases in which the process references pages that are not present in TLB (“TLB miss”).